The Best Life Jacket for Sailing Cruisers? Let me tell you a story first.

 Never did I expect to be standing under the boom in a Force 10 storm trying to tie down our mainsail.
 The seas were an ominous muddy gray with enormous white angry cresting waves.
 The waves were crashing on top of a large and wide Atlantic swell off the coast of Morroco.
 Before heading to the foredeck, I was seasick.
 By the time I got to the mast and tied my harness on, the fear had forced my ill feelings into submission.

 First, I dropped our sail.
 Then I realized that the sail would not stay down unless I tied it down.
 The wind was forcing the main back up the mast.
 Feeling terror, probably for the first time in my life, I diligently worked on getting a sail tie over the mainsail to strap it down to the boom.

 That’s when it happened.
-That’s when I learned the value of a harness and life jacket.
+That’s when I learned the value of a tether and life jacket.
 I reached up to grab a sail tie that I had tossed over the boom.
 My hand slipped and my entire upper body went flying back.
-I was on the coach roof under the boom, with my harness around the mast.
+I was on the coach roof under the boom, with my tether around the mast.

 Looking down, my body hovered more horizontally than vertically.

 My heart felt a violent surge of energy.
-I grabbed the harness and pulled myself back up to standing.
-If it wasn’t for the harness attached to my life jacket, I would have been in the sea.
+I grabbed the tether and pulled myself back up to standing.
+If it wasn’t for the boat safety tether attached to my life jacket, I would have been in the sea.

 Life jackets for sailors

 Life jackets come in a variety of sizes, makes, and models.
 They make inexpensive life jackets of thick floatation foam covered in a highly visual material.
 These types of life jackets rarely work very well to keep a person’s head out of the water, nor do they come with head protectors, lights, or harnesses.
 They are often large, bulky, and uncomfortable.